Consult a Doctor

 • Strategic and progressive leadership in health delivery services, better mind-sets, and behaviour.

-• Implementation of an integrated model for community-based chronic and communicable disease control in health services delivery,
+• Implementation of an integrated model for community-based chronic and communicable disease control in health service delivery,

-• Building fairer economic relations with the world, increasing funding to the health sector, economic empowerment programs.
+• Building fairer economic relations with the world, increasing funding for the health sector economic empowerment programs.

 • Political stability and Political will to provide standard health care for the populace.